plentymarkets/plentyshop-pwa/README.md

 [![YouTube Channel Subscribers](https://img.shields.io/youtube/channel/subscribers/UCauJsvmhbPNp6ii7tCGwxMg?style=social)](https://www.youtube.com/@plentymarkets)
 [![Discord](https://img.shields.io/discord/770285988244750366?label=join%20discord&logo=Discord&logoColor=white)](https://discord.vuestorefront.io)

 Welcome to the plentysystems integration for Vue Storefront 3.
 For a technical overview of the repository structure, refer to the [Guide](GUIDE.md).
-The rest of the README details how to configure your plenty system and get started with the project.
+The rest of the README details how to configure your plentysystems system and get started with the project.

-## plenty system setup
+## plentysystems system setup

-To run this project, you need a plenty system.
+To run this project, you need a plentysystems system.
 Get a free 30-day trial [on our website](https://www.plentymarkets.com/) or choose one of the [available editions](https://www.plentymarkets.com/product/pricing/).

 ### Plugins

 > :bulb: New systems ship with the required plugins pre-installed.
 If you use a new system, skip to the next step.

-For the shop to run, you have to install plugins that provide additional REST routes and providers.
+For plentyShop PWA to run, you have to install plugins that provide additional REST routes and providers.
 Carry out the following steps:

-1. Log into your plenty system.
+1. Log into your plentysystems system.
 2. [Install](https://knowledge.plentymarkets.com/en-gb/manual/main/plugins/installing-added-plugins.html#installing-plugins) the following plugins in the latest version:
     - IO
     - plentyShop LTS